-In case you hadn’t guessed, Best Brushes is a new Catalog endeavor from your friends at Lilliput Motor Company and Deutsche Optik.
-You might ask, why do another catalog when you could integrate these products into those books… Well, because the product range is so broad, that we felt the category deserved its own little book.
+And in case you hadn’t guessed, Best Brushes is a Catalog endeavor from your friends at Lilliput Motor Company and Deutsche Optik.
+Through our work we discovered there was a real need for quality brushes, so we decided to put together a catalog based around that subject.
 Homo-Sapiens have been inventing, refining and using these tools for millennia.
 The only changes, really, in the last couple of decades, has been going to plastics and synthetics, which in our estimation, are the bane of quality brushes!
 For example: from when men decided to rid themselves of facial hair, it took a long time to arrive at a brush with which to suds up a face… It took even longer to arrive at a brush made with badger hair, which wound up being the best for the purpose.
 Now that you sort of understand where we are coming from, we’ll continue to add some compatible products that fit tightly into this genre, because there’s a lot of very interesting and hard to find products that you might find desirable and useful.